jinn35/QuadProject/Spikes/Square_Root/README-Test.txt

 Description:

 How to run: Type make in the console in the specified directory.
+Then, ./spike to run.